SouthwestAir/LLMTestHarness/README.md

 * `--mode summary`
   Produces machine-readable JSON.
-  Includes only the gate (“GREEN” / “YELLOW” / “RED”) and total counts (how many passed, how many red failures, how many yellow failures).
+  Includes only the gate (“GREEN” / “YELLOW” / “RED”) and overall counts.
-  This mode is intended for CI, because you can parse the JSON and fail the build if the gate is RED.
+  This is the mode you use in CI, because you can parse the output and block deploys.

 * `--mode detailed`
   Produces a human-readable text report.
-  Shows only failing tests and, for each one, shows what the model said and which rules it did or did not satisfy.
+  Shows only failing tests and, for each one, shows what the model said and which rules it violated or missed.
-  This output is intended for manual review.
+  This is the mode you hand to safety, legal, compliance, or operations leadership.

 * `--mode verbose`
-  Produces full JSON with every prompt, every response, and every rule result.
+  Produces full JSON for every test (including passing tests).
-  This mode is intended for audit logging and long-term reference.
+  This is useful for audit logging and long-term retention.

 ## CI usage

 The harness is designed to run in CI as a pre-release gate.

-A typical pattern is:
+A common pattern is:

 1. Create and activate the virtual environment.
 2. Install dependencies.
 3. Export the correct model credentials.
-4. Run the harness in `summary` mode against the same model configuration you plan to ship.
+4. Run the harness in `summary` mode with the same model configuration and preamble you plan to ship.
 5. Parse the `gate` field.
 If the gate is RED, stop the pipeline.

 For example: